Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/raw-document.md

 ## Saving the raw document

-Near the `wallet.json` file, create a folder named `raw-documents-DID`.
+Near the `wallet.json` file, create a folder named `raw-documents-did`.
 Inside that folder create a file names `certificate-1.json` and paste the validated JSON from above.

 Create another file named `certificate-2.json` and paste the same validated JSON into the file, changing the `recipient.name` to a different name.